 The Saban Research Institute of Children’s Hospital Los Angeles is among the largest and most productive pediatric research centers in the western United States.
 With $77.4 million in total funding and $26.6 million in National Institutes of Health (NIH) funding more than 400 faculty collaborate to combat cancer, brain disorders, autism, obesity and diabetes, among other devastating pediatric diseases.
 The hospital ranks in the top 10 among children's hospitals for NIH funding.

 Leaders in Cancer and Blood Treatments

-The Children’s Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles is one of the nation’s largest pediatric hematology-oncology programs.
+Cancer and Blood Disease Institute at Children’s Hospital Los Angeles is one of the nation’s largest pediatric hematology-oncology programs.
 Physicians are leaders in their field, and treatments set the standard of care.
-The Center performs half of all bone marrow transplants in Los Angeles County.
+The Institute performs half of all bone marrow transplants in Los Angeles County.

 The Center for Endocrinology, Diabetes and Metabolism at Children’s Hospital Los Angeles is at the forefront of patient care and research in diabetes, obesity, growth, bone, metabolism and endocrinology.
 It provides care to nearly 1,740 children with diabetes and 4,670 children with other endocrine disorders.

 The 58-bed Newborn and Infant Critical Care Unit (NICCU) offers the highest level of neonatal care available, treating the most critically ill preemies, newborns and infants in Southern California.